Low-energy modified gravity signatures on the large-scale structures: Background evolution in the two scenarios

-This is the first key result regarding which we would like to stress the following points: First, it is remarkable that the range of $F(z)$ is narrow for all the 6400 realizations.
-This implies that the data pick a narrow range of evolution of $F(z)$.
+This is the first key result regarding which we would like to stress the following points: First, various realizations of the expansion history of the Universe corresponds to a wide range of evolution of the function $F(z)$.
+But all except a few of those solutions will result in singularities in the evolution of the scalar perturbations.
 Second, the above analysis does not assume any form of $f(R)$.
 It is possible that many different $f(R)$ models, with fine-tuned parameters, may produce the same evolution.
-In Appendix (\ref{app:Background}), we have used the popular $f(R)$ models~\cite{2007-Hu.Sawicki-PRD,2007-Starobinsky-JETPLett,2007-Amendola.etal-PRD,2007-Appleby.Battye-PLB,2008-Tsujikawa-PRD} that lead to the late-time accelerated expansion and how they compare with the generic $F(z)$.
+In Appendix (\ref{sec:fit}), we have used the popular $f(R)$ models~\cite{2007-Hu.Sawicki-PRD,2007-Starobinsky-JETPLett,2007-Amendola.etal-PRD,2007-Appleby.Battye-PLB,2008-Tsujikawa-PRD} that lead to the late-time accelerated expansion and how they compare with the generic $F(z)$.
 Third, the evolution of $F(z)$ does not depend on the value of $dF/dz$ at $z = 1.2$.
-Appendix (\ref{app:Background}) contains the plots of evolution of $F(z)$ for different values of $dF/dz$ at $z = 1.2$.
-These plots clearly show $F(z)$ is independent of the initial condition on $dF/dz$.
+Appendix (\ref{sec:Fpini}) contains the plots of evolution of $F(z)$ for different values of $dF/dz$ at $z = 1.2$.
+These plots clearly show that the evolution of $F(z)$ is independent of the initial condition on $dF/dz$.